Graduate Admissions Frequently Asked Questions

 All of Dominican’s graduate programs are now GRE optional.

-CSET scores or registration are not required for admissions into Dominican’s Teacher Preparation programs, however, all sections of the CSET must be passed before students can move to full-time student teaching in Spring 2021.
+CSET scores or registration are not required for admissions into Dominican’s Teacher Preparation programs, however, all sections of the CSET must be passed before students can move to full-time student teaching.
 (Scores must be verified through the Commission on Teacher Credentialing Exams by a Credential Analyst, Program Manager or Assistant).

 Yes, you may defer admission for one term and retain admission status.
 If you defer for more than one semester, you will need to reapply.